-Office of the (Governor or MPP) A PROCLAMATION WHEREAS, the family sport of snowmobiling is enjoyed by more than (100 men, women and children in (State/Province); and ,000) WHEREAS, snowmobiling represents a facet within (State/Province's) value tourism industry, contributing in excess of (\$50,000,000) to the state's economy; and WHEREAS, the (State/Province) Snowmobile Association and the (Fish Game) Department have joined together to educate the snowmobiling public as to and responsible snowmobiling for over 30 years; and WHEREAS, employing responsible riding practices such as avoiding alcoholoperating at sage speeds make (State/Province's) snowmobiling experience safe enjoyable; NOW, THEREFORE, I, (Name), (Governor/MPP of the State/Province of do hereby proclaim January 14 - 22, 2023 ), SNOWMOBILE SAFETY AWARENESS WEEK In the (State/Province) of (), and in the interests of safe and enjo snowmobiling encourages all snowmobilers to take advantage of Snowmobile S Programs and through their actions, and the example they provide, preserve enhance the family sport of snowmobiling. afety snowmobiling encourages all snowmobilers to take advantage of Snowmobile S Programs and through their actions, and the example they provide, preserve afety and snowmobiling encourages all snowmobilers to take advantage of Snowmobile S Programs and through their actions, and the example they provide, preserve enhance the family sport of snowmobiling.
-IN TESTIMONY WHEREOF, I have hereunto set my hand and caused the (Great Seal of the State/Province of) to be affixed.
-Done at the Capitol in the City of () this first afety and
+Office of the (Governor or MPP) A PROCLAMATION WHEREAS, the family sport of snowmobiling is enjoyed by more than (100,00 men, women and children in (State/Province); and 00) WHEREAS, snowmobiling represents a facet within (State/Province's) wind tourism industry, contributing in excess of (\$50,000,000) to the state's economy; and ter WHEREAS, the (State/Province) Snowmobile Association and the (Fish a Game) Department have joined together to educate the snowmobiling public as to sa and responsible snowmobiling for over 30 years; and WHEREAS, employing responsible riding practices such as avoiding alcohol a operating at sage speeds make (State/Province's) snowmobiling experience safe a enjoyable; NOW, THEREFORE, I, (Name), (Governor/MPP of the State/Province ofdo hereby proclaim January 13 - 21, 2024 ), SNOWMOBILE SAFETY AWARENESS WEEK In the (State/Province) of (), and in the interests of safe and enjoyates snowmobiling encourages all snowmobilers to take advantage of Snowmobile Safe Programs and through their actions, and the example they provide, preserve a enhance the family sport of snowmobiling. • and IN TESTIMONY WHEREOF, I have hereunto set my hand and caused the (Great Seal of the State/Province of) to be affixed.
+Done at the Capitol in the City of () this first and